S&P 500 closes at record high, even as EPS growth stagnates

 (Graphic: S&P 500 forward P/E Image link: tmsnrt.rs/2W1xtvZ).

-Since the S&P 500’s September high, utilities have been the top performing S&P sector, up 9%, followed by consumer services and real estate, both up 7%.
+Since the S&P 500’s September high, utilities have been the top performing S&P sector, up 9%, followed by communication services and real estate, both up 7%.

 (Graphic: S&P 500 sectors link: tmsnrt.rs/2IEn0Ue).